piechartssuck/courses/content/en/work/resume-pdf.md

 - Authored and co-authored 15 peer-reviewed publications, contributing to various fields including program evaluation.
 - Conducted over 20 rigorous evaluations leading to increases in program effectiveness.
-- Designed and deployed interactive surveys using HTML, CSS, and JavaScript on the Qualtrics platform, reaching up to 4,000 respondents.
+- Designed and deployed multiple interactive surveys using HTML, CSS, and JavaScript on the Qualtrics platform, eliciting responses from a total of about 7,000 respondents.
 - Extracted and cleaned data from multiple remote sources; developed and published 20+ interactive visualizations for public reporting and client dissemination using Rmarkdown and Shiny.
 - Mentored 4 Masters and Doctoral students, guiding them to successful completion of their academic research projects.
 - Taught courses in evaluation, measurement, research methods, and survey design, with a focus on data science techniques, to over 500 students.